syncfusion-content/ej2-angular-docs/ej2-angular/grid/columns/columns.md

 ## AutoFit columns

-The AutoFit feature in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid allows columns to automatically adjust their widths based on the maximum content width within each column.
+The AutoFit feature in the Angular Data Grid allows columns to automatically adjust their widths based on the maximum content width within each column.
 This ensures that all cell values are fully visible without truncation or wrapping.

 **Usage:**

 - Hover the mouse over a column header.
 A resizer icon appears on the right edge of the header.
 - Double-click the resizer icon to resize the column to fit its longest content.

-To display the resizer icon on column headers while hovering in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid:
+To display the resizer icon on column headers while hovering in the Angular Data Grid:

 - Set the [allowResizing](https://ej2.syncfusion.com/angular/documentation/api/grid#allowresizing) property to `true` in the Grid component.
 - Inject the `Resize` module from `@syncfusion/ej2-angular-grids`and inject **ResizeService**.